thijse/Arduino-CmdMessenger/README.markdown

 With version 3.x also comes a full implementation of the toolkit in C#, which runs both in Mono (http://monodevelop.com/Download) and Visual Studio (http://www.microsoft.com/visualstudio/eng#downloads)
 This allows for full 2-way communication between the arduino controller and the PC.

-\** but it could easily be modified to work over Bluetooth or a web interface.

 ## Requirements